-The HISTORY policy determines how samples are held in the data writer and data reader for a particular instance.
-For data writers these values are held until the publisher retrieves them and successfully sends them to all connected subscribers.
-For data readers these values are held until "taken" by the application.
+The history QoS policy determines how samples are held in the data writer and data reader for a particular instance.
+For data writers these samples are held until the publisher retrieves them and successfully sends them to all connected subscribers.
+For data readers these samples are held until taken by the application.
 This policy applies to the topic, data reader, and data writer entities via the history member of their respective QoS structures.
-Below is the IDL related to the history QoS policy: